ver. 0.99, January 14, 2021

 - The quiz should email me the answers when someone takes the quiz, maybe including their name and email address and cc’ing them too, but doesn’t need to save their name, email, or IP address.

 - November 2020 saw the addition of images, HTML image captions, and multiple-choice questions to the question array.

 While these requirements seem complex, their implementation is rather simple.
 The code for the plugin’s main function is actually much smaller than the code for the question array.

 You can download the current version of this plugin by clicking here.
 Unzip the folder, then modify the questions array in the get_available_questions() function in the cls/fbl.arrays.php file, as well as modifying the variables in the other two files before uploading the lpc-food-bucket-list folder to the wp-content/plugins/ directory in your WordPress installation.
 Then Activate the plugin in the Plugins page of the Admin area.

 I certainly don’t claim to be any extreme kind of programmer.
-But that this only took about 4 hours to implement, with most of that time being spent on organizing the questions array, shows how simple a True/False quiz plugin with an emailer in WordPress can be.
+But that this only took about 4 hours to implement for initial functionality, with most of that time being spent on organizing the questions array, shows how simple a True/False quiz plugin with an emailer in WordPress can be.